nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 💡 **Tip:**
 - Notice there is a small text box `Finding Decks with keyword(s): science programming` below the filtered list of decks.
 This text box is displayed as long as the decks are filtered.
 It is to help you remember what you have previously searched for!
-- Notice that the result display will show how many decks have been listed.
+- Notice that the result display will also show how many decks have been listed.

 </div>